 The championship has its own hour-long TV Programme, with all seven rounds broadcast throughout Europe on Motors TV and Facebook.

 Lotus Cup Europe enjoys unrivalled support from the Lotus community, with many enthusiasts attending events.
 The championship is active on social media with well over 60,000 Facebook followers and received over 3 million views and 1/4 million likes in the last full year.

 Competitors are assured of maximum time on track during events, and many of these open with a test day, for which drivers are welcome to enter.
 Race weekends start with a free practice session, and this is followed by 30 minutes of qualifying.
 There are two half-hour races, with both standing and rolling starts employed.

 Entries are split into four classes: V6 Cup - for the Exige V6 Cup and Evora GT4.
 2-Eleven – for the four-cylinder supercharged open-top 2-Eleven.
 Production - for normally aspirated Elises and Exiges.
-Lotus Open – for four-cylinder Exige Cup cars, and the old invitation class for Lotus cars that are not eligible for the above categories.
+Lotus Open – for four-cylinder Exige Cup cars, and for most other Lotus cars that are not eligible for the above categories.

 The championship is open to drivers at all levels of experience, provided that they hold an International D licence or higher.
-Whilst the series has grown hugely since its inception a decade ago, the emphasis has firmly remained as a fun and social environment in which to compete.
+Whilst the series has grown hugely since its inception over a decade ago, the emphasis has firmly remained as a fun and social environment in which to compete.